Animation: Snellius Law of Refraction

 Alternatively, you can change the target area of the light beam.
 To accomplish this, move the marker at the bottom of the animation.

-In addition to straight surfaces, curved and wavy surfaces can also be represented.
-Using the markers on the left and right side, the shape of the surface can be altered.
+In addition to a straight surface, curved and wave-shaped surfaces can also be displayed.
+The shape of the surface can be changed using the points on the left and right sides.

 Overview and Download